 Practical Skills Are Highly Valued

-Students of medicine, odontology (dentistry) and nursing hone their practical skills at the Hospital of LSMU, which is the largest medical institution among the Baltic countries.
+Students of medicine, odontology (dentistry) and nursing hone their practical skills at the Hospital of LSMU, which is the largest medical institution in the Baltic countries.
 More than 1,200 highly qualified doctors and 2,400 members of the nursing staff care for over 78,000 patients at the University’s Hospital each year.
 The entire medical staff values innovative and progressive methods of treatment and diagnostics, which meet global standards.

 Pharmacy students gain practical skills at the University’s Pharmacy, which is designed not only to serve the public, but also to be the main training facility of the Faculty of Pharmacy, offering students a broad spectrum of practical knowledge and skills, and providing them with first-hand working experience.